 keypress on "Feedback" on page /contact.html

 touch on "Homescreen" of page /list.jsf

-click on “my Account Number: 1231231).
-If such confidential data appears in your application's user action names, enable the Mask user action names setting.
+click on "My Account Number: 1231231".
+If such confidential data appears in your application's user action names, turn on Mask user actions (web applications only) .
 This setting replaces specific HTML element names and values with generic HTML element names.

 click on INPUT on page /search.html